tamirgen/hidow/README.md

 ## Bugs
 --------
 - In production, the CSS files were not loading.
 That was due to the fact that DEBUG was set to True.
 Changing it to False and pushing again fixed the issue.

+- The toasts massages were not loading due to incorrect placement of Mailchimp js files.
+Moving the Mailchimp files to the bottom of the template solved the issue.

 <br>